PrincetonUniversity/gpu_programming_intro/07_cuda_kernels/03_thread_indices/README.md

 One possible solution is [here](solution.cu) (try for yourself first).

 For NVIDIA, there are 32 threads per warf.
 Are you seeing any behavior which is a multiple of 32 in this exercise?
+[Read more](http://15418.courses.cs.cmu.edu/spring2013/article/15) about how `printf` works in CUDA.